ForbodingAngel/Rapid-Platform-Base/README.md

 # What if I want to add some custom css?

-Not a problem, the theme looks for a file called site-specific-styles.css, if it exists, it will be imported.
-Put any custom css in that file (you might need to create it), and place that file in the root of the theme folder.
+Not a problem!
+Simply go into the customizer and add custom css there!